 What's cool about Instagram is the constant update of tools.
 There are so many ways to market on Instagram, the features we listed are just some of the more prominent ones.

-Why Should you Build a Community?
+Why should you build a subreddit?

 - Build relationships